OpenLearningPortal/asp.net-core-from-the-ground-up/README.md

 * Create web application or RESTFul services using the same MVC pattern
 * JSON is a first class citizen
 * Easily intergrate gulp grunt or webpack

+ASP.NET Core is an open-source, cross-platform, high performance and lightweight framework for building Web Applications using .NET.
+ASP.NET CORE contains all the required components for creating modern web applications,Lets get into the details